 Please note that if you are eligible for a half-price ticket, you will have to issue a Personal Athena Card.
 Alternatively, you can buy half-price plain Athena tickets exclusively at all suburban railway stations.

-How to get from the airport to Athens’ city center and vice versa
+How to get from the Athens' airport to Athens’ city center and vice versa

 Athens’ airport is connected to downtown Athens through metro line 3, or the blue line.
 The trip from and to the Airport to the heart of Athens takes approximately 45 minutes.

-Due to popular demand, the metro departs from the airport station approximately every 30 minutes and the stop you’ll need to get off at is either the ‘Syntagma’ stop or the ‘Monastiraki’ stop.
+Due to popular demand, the metro departs from the airport station approximately every 30 minutes.
+You’ll need to get off at either the ‘Syntagma’ stop or the ‘Monastiraki’ stop.
 They are both equally central stops, so your choice will have to depend on your desired destination.

-To buy a ticket you can either use one of the automatic ticket issuing machines or if in doubt, you can also go to the kiosk and buy one in person.
 Once you’re down at the platforms, you’re gonna wanna be at the platform labeled ‘Metro’ and board the train heading towards Agia Marina – Doukistis Plakentias.
-Again, as I said before; before you know it you’ll in the center of Athens completely hassle-free!
+Again, as I said, you’ll be in the center of Athens completely hassle-free before you know it!

 How to get from Piraeus port to Athens’ city center and vice versa